Management of Treatment Complications in Dentistry

 It is possible for complications to arise during or after any treatment or procedure.
 In this case study, we examine risk management issues involving complications that resulted from an extraction procedure and outline strategies to help dental professionals enhance safety while mitigating risk.

-A patient presented to her dentist for a scheduled tooth extraction and denture fitting.
-During the extraction, the patient complained of extreme pain and allegedly stated that it felt as if her jaw had been broken.
+A patient presented to a dentist for a scheduled tooth extraction and denture fitting.
+During the extraction, the patient complained of extreme jaw pain and allegedly stated that it felt as if it had been broken.

 The patient was discharged home and returned the following day, presenting with a swollen and bruised jaw and complaining of pain.